Keyboard shortcuts

 Such an application never terminates, thus it is rare that applications are structured this way.

-Nested calls to `poll` - directly or indirectly via `waitFor` and `runForever`
+Nested calls to poll - directly or indirectly via waitFor and runForever are not allowed.

 Cancellation